idio-sync/rb3e-stagekit-networked/README.md

 This repository contains tools for **Rock Band 3 Enhanced (RB3E)**.
 It bridges the gap between your game console, your PC, and real-world stage lighting.

+**Disclaimer:** This was primarily created using Claude Code after my initial Python project evolved into something larger with the Pico hardware element.

 ## 📂 Project Structure

 The project consists of two main components: